Responsive to our needs, good advice always, good outcome.

 Director's duties disputes

 Directors of limited companies can have differences of opinion as to how best to run a business.
 Sometimes the actions of one director can be prejudicial to the interests of the other directors and the business as a whole.
 We are able to analyse the actions of a director and advise if there has been any breach of the company’s articles of association or a director has exceeded their duties.
 We have extensive experience of resolving issues arising between co directors and taking legal action where necessary against directors for breach of their duties owed to the company.
-For more information about Director's Duties, click here.

 There is always a risk when investing into a company that you will not secure a return on your investment.
 What, however, if your shareholding is being prejudiced by the actions of the directors running the company?
 Having represented shareholders in the Companies Court, we are well placed to advise on the prospects of successfully securing an orders for a party’s shareholding in a company to be purchased for a fair value as well as holding director’s accountable for their the way in which they have carried out their duties and run the business.
-Find out more about how we can help you and your shareholders in understanding their responsibilities here.

 Procedural applications - The Companies Act 2006